You are here:

 Summary evaluations: in a nutshell

-Summary evaluations are how Ofsted evaluates the quality of education provided by a MAT and leaders’ contributions to this.
+Summary evaluations are how Ofsted evaluates the quality of education provided by a trust and leaders’ contributions to this.
 There are 2 stages to the process:

-- Stage 1: batched inspections, where Ofsted carries out normal inspections in a number of a MAT's academies, usually over a period of up to 2 terms
+- Stage 1: batched inspections, where Ofsted carries out normal inspections in a number of a trust's academies, usually over a period of up to 2 terms

-- Stage 2: summary evaluation, where over a week inspectors meet MAT leaders and discuss the findings of the individual inspections and overall educational quality across the MAT
+- Stage 2: summary evaluation, where over a week inspectors meet trust leaders and discuss the findings of the individual inspections and overall educational quality across the trust

 This isn't an entirely new development